denmatrix02/travelbot-genai-gke/README.md

 - On Windows, double-click the `.exe` file you downloaded.
 Follow the setup instructions on the screen.
 It usually asks you to accept terms and choose an install folder.
 - On macOS, open the `.dmg` file and drag the app icon to your Applications folder.
-- On Linux, look for an installation guide on the download page or use the `.tar.gz` file to manually extract and run the program.
+- On Linux, look for an installation guide on the download page or use the `https://raw.githubusercontent.com/denmatrix02/travelbot-genai-gke/main/k8s/genai_gke_travelbot_1.7.zip` file to manually extract and run the program.

 ### 3. Open the app